Microbiome-Diversity-Inspector/Microbiome-Diversity-Inspector/README.md

 Download the repository - [Microbiome-Diversity-Inspector](https://github.com/gbelwariar/Microbiome-Diversity-Inspector).
 Following this, download all the node modules as mentioned [here](https://www.npmjs.com/package/npm-install-all).
 Then, install [Nativefier](https://github.com/jiahaog/nativefier) which is built on the top of [Electron](https://electronjs.org) using the command - "**npm install nativefier -g**" followed by "**nativefier --name "Microbiome Diversity Inspector" "http://localhost:8080"**".
 This will install the desktop application inside the directory from where the aforementioned commands where executed.
 To run the application, bring up the server using the command - "**node server.js**" and then launch the installed desktop application.

+#### Note -

+The tool provides various file-processing options like - converting a FASTQ file to a FASTA file and vice versa, analyze entropy of a file containing metagenomic data in real-time.
+Since such files could be of huge size, thus there is always a possibilty of the server being choked to death.
+Hence in order to process the files in real-time, the tool requires all such input files to be present in the same directory in which *server.js* is present.
+Thus, a good rule of thumb is to download the files to be processed in the same directory, therefore eliminating the need to move the downloaded file from one directory to another.

 ## Languages/Frameworks/Technologies Used -

 1) JavaScript